 In the Students tab > Progress Graph, you can track each student's progress toward an end goal, which you can modify as needed.
-In general, the graph is a simple count of skills over time, meant as an overall indicator of progress:
+In general, the graph is a simple count of newly acquired skills over time, meant as an overall indicator of progress:

 Note: If you instead want to track the entire grade or school, use the OnTrack tab; see On-Track Group Progress Report.